 In addition, the Commissioner of the North Carolina Department of Insurance has the right to permit other specific practices that may deviate from prescribed practices.
-There is no deviation from the NAIC Accounting Practices and Procedures Manual in the Association's financial statements.
+The Association, through discussions with the North Carolina Department of Insurance (NCDOI), will be changing its fiscal year to a more traditional calendar year-end.
+In order to effect this change, the NCDOI has approved the Association's preparing a three months ended December 31, 2012 financial statement.
+Going forward, the Association will be preparing its statutory financial statements on a traditional calendar year end.
+Except as previously noted, there is no deviation from the NAIC Accounting Practices and Procedures Manual in the Association's financial statements.